AnthonyP57/Tic-Tac-Toe---a-simple-take-on-machine-learning-and-Ai-development/README.md

 as well as (in case itch.io doesn't work): https://drive.google.com/file/d/17OcmlEpBm4_jRNeulW1a91WTdnw5jLeK/view?usp=drive_link

-As well as here in the form of Python code
+And in the form of Python code

 # Initial plan
 Creating an algorithm that has no applied logic, but instead learns from its previous attempts and improves (no direct game prediction such as MiniMax algorithm).